 - NOW or COMP waiver.
 Community living with family or in a host home, supported employment, day programs.
 Tyrell can live in the community and receive supports tailored to his needs.

 The family chooses NOW with community living supports.
-After about 18 months on the Planning List, a NOW slot becomes available.
-Tyrell moves to a host home setting with a provider in his Region 3 (Atlanta) network.
+After several years on the Planning List (statewide, people on the list have been waiting nearly five years on average), a NOW slot becomes available.open.georgia.gov.
+(2025).
+Georgia Department of Audits and Accounts, Special Examination Report 25-08 (December 2025) — NOW and COMP Waivers: Requested information on waiver participation and costs.
+Retrieved Jul 30, 2026, from https://www.open.georgia.gov/openga/report/downloadFile?rid=33476 Tyrell moves to a host home setting with a provider in his Region 3 (Atlanta) network.
 He works part-time at a local grocery store with job coaching support.
 He attends a community day program two days a week.
 His care coordinator (effectively serving the QIDP role in the community waiver context) ensures the Individual Service Plan addresses his goals: increasing independence in money management, developing peer relationships, and exploring vocational training options.

 Three years later, Tyrell has saved enough to consider supported living in his own apartment.
 His SIS is re-administered; he is still Tier 3 but with reduced support intensity.
 The family and provider develop a transition plan to supported living, and Tyrell moves into his own apartment with daily supports.